Robustness of deep learning classification to adversarial input on GPUs: asynchronous parallel accumulation is a source of vulnerability: Non-Determinism in Graph Neural Networks

 \subsection{Experimental Methodology}

-We study \gls{APFPR} vulnerability in the GNNS architectures: GraphSAGE, GAT, and GCN~\cite{GraphSAGE,GAT,GCN}, using the CORA, CiteSeer, and PubMed datasets~\cite{CiteSeer}.
+We study \gls{APFPR} vulnerability in GNN architectures: GraphSAGE, GAT, and GCN~\cite{GraphSAGE,GAT,GCN}, using the CORA, CiteSeer, and PubMed datasets~\cite{CiteSeer}.
 These widely used benchmarks evaluate GNN performance in semi-supervised node classification.
 For each model-dataset pair, we analyze misclassifications due to non-deterministic functions and \gls{EWA}.
 We train $N_{\text{train}}=100$ models for 25 epochs, initializing them identically with fixed randomness from stochastic training and random seed settings.
 Training models with atomic functions have been shown to produce different weights due to \gls{APFPR}~\cite{shanmugavelu2024impactsfloatingpointnonassociativityreproducibility} and we aim to investigate the full training and inference pipeline.

-To assess inference variability, we perform $N_{\text{val}}=10,000$ forward passes on the validation set, with and without atomics.
-Note the base class of PyTorch GNNs are non-deterministic by default~\cite{shanmugavelu2024impactsfloatingpointnonassociativityreproducibility}.
+To assess inference variability, we perform $N_{\text{val}}=10000$ forward passes on the validation set, with and without atomics.
+The base class of PyTorch GNNs is non-deterministic by default~\cite{shanmugavelu2024impactsfloatingpointnonassociativityreproducibility}.
 To provide a deterministic control experiment, we refactor the base class with a deterministic \texttt{index\_add} operation replacing \texttt{scatter\_reduce}.
-However this is \emph{not} a solution to the non-determinism problem in GNNs since significant refactoring is needed to ensure both functional parity and sufficient performance and it is unclear if this is possible.
-An input is marked misclassified if any iteration produces an incorrect prediction.
+However, this is \emph{not} a solution to the non-determinism problem in GNNs since significant refactoring is needed to ensure both functional parity and sufficient performance and it is unclear if this is possible.
+An input is marked as misclassified if any iteration produces an incorrect prediction.
 A large $N_{\text{val}}$ is required since misclassifications may only appear after many identical repeated runs, as shown in Section \ref{sec:linear-classifier-synthetic}.
 We prevent kernel switching, isolating \gls{APFPR} as the sole source of classification flips.
-We also predict misclassifications and worst-case accuracy bounds using the \gls{LP} method (Section~\ref{subsec:LP}) with $1,000$ optimization steps.
-Graph edges in PyTorch Geometric are permutation-invariant, allowing us to introduce floating-point accumulation sensitivity through permutation matrices in GNN layers when passing the adjacency matrix or $\texttt{edge\_index}$ variable across layers.
+We also predict misclassifications and worst-case accuracy bounds using the \gls{LP} method (Section~\ref{subsec:LP}) with $1000$ optimization steps.
+Graph edges in PyTorch Geometric are permutation invariant, allowing us to introduce floating-point accumulation sensitivity through permutation matrices in GNN layers when passing the adjacency matrix or $\texttt{edge\_index}$ variable across layers.